-Taking these binaries for granted means that we consider them to be a correct and trustworthy ‘seed’ for building the complete system.
-Therein lies a problem: the current combined size of these bootstrap binaries is about 250MB (see Bootstrappable Builds in GNU Mes).
+Taking the bootstrap binaries for granted means that we consider them to be a correct and trustworthy “seed” for building the complete system.
+Therein lies a problem: the combined size of these bootstrap binaries is about 250MB (see Bootstrappable Builds in GNU Mes).
 Auditing or even inspecting these is next to impossible.

 The Reduced Binary Seed bootstrap removes the most critical tools—from a

 trust perspective—from the bootstrap binaries: GCC, Binutils and the GNU C